cygni/cts2023-devsecops/lab1/lab1.md

 > Depending on your Docker setup, you might have to use the root user: -u 0

-> Windows, using a double slash might be needed to make the mount work, //c/Users/...

 > stdout will contain a report, so will the mounted directory (passive.html).

 **Reflect on the errors seen and on how effective the scan was.**